troydaniels/troydaniels.github.io/_posts/2017-01-12-building-a-compiler-p5.markdown

 In this example, if the ```VARIABLE``` is not ```ASSIGN```-ed to a ```QUOTED_STRING```, it calls the function ```exp_1```.
 In a similar way, some of the grammar productions allow recursion, hence the name of this style of parser.

-Adding these functions became easier as I became familiar with how they fit in with the grammar, with the exception of the ```statement()``` function, which can span several lines of input - thus leading to an edge case where the lexer would return a ```null``` is it encountered the end of a line.
+Adding these functions became easier as I became familiar with how they fit in with the grammar, with the exception of the ```statement()``` function, which can span several lines of input - thus leading to an edge case where the lexer would return a ```null``` if it encountered the end of a line.

 All said and done, I'm quite happy.
 On to the next chapter!